Is Marriage Outdated In Modern Society? How Marriage Has Evolved Over Time

 Marriage can also hinder your chances of moving forward from an ended relationship; some legal officials may refuse to divorce separated couples if there's some likelihood that they will reconcile even if they are no longer interested in each other.
 The likelihood that a couple will get back together is generally minimal once a couple has separated.
 Not being married can make your future options more flexible should things not work out.

-Social implications of marriage
+Social implications of married partnership

 In many parts of the world, marriage is socially considered "the norm," but for the most part, the push for romantic relationships to have an end goal of marriage has become more casual.
 Still, marriage can sometimes feel forced or rushed, especially if it is influenced by an outside force.